rmmoul/rmmoul/_posts/2025-04-05-AES-Encryption-using-JavaScript.md

 The first step here is to get the length of the salt and iv in bytes so that we can reserve enough space for them at the start of the integer array of the final combined data.

 We next convert the encrypted message into an integer array and make a final combined integer array that is sized based on the size of the salt, iv, and encrypted message.
-The iv, salt, and message (which are all integer arrays) then get inserted into the final combined array using using the set() method and using the lengths of each item to specify the offset in the array to insert each value.
+We do this because a Uint8Array has a fixed size so the combined array needs to be properly sized to fit each item.
+Then the iv, salt, and message (which are all integer arrays) get inserted into the final combined array using using the set() method and using the lengths of each item to specify the offset in the array to insert each value.

-Our final step is to convert the combined integer array into a Base64 string using the [btoa](https://developer.mozilla.org/en-US/docs/Web/API/Window/btoa) method using [String.fromCharCode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/fromCharCode) and [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to allow the method to iterate over the combined array.
+Our final step is to convert the combined integer array into a Base64 string using the [btoa](https://developer.mozilla.org/en-US/docs/Web/API/Window/btoa) method, [String.fromCharCode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/fromCharCode), and using [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to allow the methods to iterate over the combined array.

-The encryptMessage then returns the Base64 text which can be decrypted using the password we specified.
+The encryptMessage then returns the Base64 text which can be shared and decrypted using the password we specified.

 The decryption function will explained in part 2.